serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 ![Binary Search Tree for the integer numbers](./bst.png)

-This conception matches the following Haskell definition:
+This structure matches the following Haskell definition:

 ```haskell
 data BinarySearchTree a